dr-skot/gapi-helper/README.md

 Simplifies authorization and client-loading with the Google APIs Client Library for JavaScript.

-Google's [https://developers.google.com/api-client-library/javascript/start/start-js](getting started) page presents sample code for authorizing and loading the API clients. gapi-helper offers a cleaner way to do it, leaving a smaller footprint in the namespace and abstracting away the implementation details so that all you have to do is provide the configuration and add event listeners.
+Google's [getting started](https://developers.google.com/api-client-library/javascript/start/start-js) page presents sample code for authorizing and loading the API clients. gapi-helper offers a cleaner way to do it, leaving a smaller footprint in the namespace and abstracting away the implementation details so that all you have to do is provide the configuration and add event listeners.
 You do this:

 ```javascript
     gapi_helper.configure({